DECODEproject/decode-mobile-app/README.md

 Every time a push to the remote repository is done, GoCD pulls the repository into the CI environment server.
 In order to successfully run the application in the CI environment, GoCD will perform a series of operations that we describe as:

 - Test: In this stage it will run all the unit tests included in the project
-- Deploy: In this stage, we are deploying the changes we made into the CI server
+- Deploy: In this stage, we are deploying the changes we made to the production environments

 ### Pipelines

 #### Wallet

-This pipeline performs the Wallet App deploy to CI server after it checks all the unit tests and linter are passing
+This pipeline performs the Wallet App deploy to the production environment after it checks all the unit tests and linter are passing

 #### Decidim-Decode-Connector

-This pipeline performs the Decidim-Decode-Connector deploy to CI server
+This pipeline performs the Decidim-Decode-Connector deploy to the production environment

 #### Tor-Proxy

-This pipeline performs the Tor Proxy deploy to CI server
+This pipeline performs the Tor Proxy deploy to the production environment

 #### Credential-Issuer-Decidim

-This pipeline performs the Credential-Issuer-Decidim deploy to CI server
+This pipeline performs the Credential-Issuer-Decidim deploy to the production environment

 #### Decode-App

-This pipeline performs the Decode-App deploy to CI server after it checks all the unit tests and linter are passing
+This pipeline performs the Decode-App deploy to the production environment after it checks all the unit tests and linter are passing

 #### Petitions-App

-This pipeline performs the Petitions-App deploy to CI server after it checks all the unit tests and linter are passing
+This pipeline performs the Petitions-App deploy to the production environment after it checks all the unit tests and linter are passing

 #### Initialize

-It cleans and populate the decode-app database.
-Then, it restarts the box where [Chainspace](https://github.com/DECODEproject/chainspace) it's been executed, where there is no nodes created.
+It cleans and populates the decode-app database.
+Then, it restarts the box where [Chainspace](https://github.com/DECODEproject/chainspace) has been executed and there are no nodes created.

 #### Decode-Connector-Create-Petition